Tips for Saving on Energy in Your Home

 Most of the energy use in the typical home goes toward heating and cooling, so if you’re looking for ways to save energy, this is the place to start.

 • Schedule annual maintenance.
 For air conditioner and furnace efficiency, annual maintenance is key, as well as heat pumps and swamp coolers.
 Annual maintenance, often called a "tune-up," usually includes a full system inspection, lubrication of moving parts, deep cleaning and top-off of fluids like air conditioner coolant.
 This service is the best way to maintain system efficiency, extend the life of the equipment and catch repair issues early, before they turn into bigger, more expensive problems.
-Our sister company, Airtron, provides plans to help keep your heating and AC running smoothly.

 • Change filters regularly.
 Your HVAC air filter protects your system and helps promote cleaner indoor air, but when it becomes clogged with dust and dirt, it restricts airflow.
 This forces your air handler to work harder, reducing energy efficiency and increasing wear-and-tear.
 Know where and how to change your filter, stock up on replacement filters and mark your calendar so you never forget to change it on time.